ankaAR/bestiario5e/_creatures/phoenix.md

 ***Multiattack*** The phoenix makes two attacks: one with its beak and one with its fiery talons.

-***Beak*** Ataque de arma cuerpo a cuerpo: +13 al ataque, alcance 15 pies, un objetivo.
+***Beak*** Ataque de arma cuerpo a cuerpo: +13 al ataque, alcance 15 pies (4.5 mts), un objetivo.
 Impacto: 15 (2d6 + 8) fire damage.
 If the target is a creature or a flammable object, it ignites.
 Until a creature takes an action to douse the fire, the target takes 5 (1d10) fire damage at the start of each of its turns.

-***Fiery Talons*** Ataque de arma cuerpo a cuerpo: +13 al ataque, alcance 15 pies, un objetivo.
+***Fiery Talons*** Ataque de arma cuerpo a cuerpo: +13 al ataque, alcance 15 pies (4.5 mts), un objetivo.
 Impacto: 17 (2d8 + 8) fire damage.

 ### Acciones Legendarias